T0nia/task-manager-api/README.md

 | `/api/tasks/<id>/complete/`   | POST   | Mark task as completed                                           |
 | `/api/tasks/<id>/incomplete/` | POST   | Mark task as incomplete                                          |

+## Filtering, Searching, Ordering & Pagination

+Filtering: ?status=Pending&priority=High

+Search: ?search=report

+Ordering: ?ordering=due_date or ?ordering=-priority

+Pagination: ?page=2 (default page size: 10 tasks)

+License

+This project is licensed under the MIT License.

+This is **all in one block**, ready to copy directly into your `README.md`.

+If you want, I can also make a **short “grading highlights” section** showing exactly how it meets backend project requirements so you can maximize marks.
+Do you want me to do that next?